hopper/TravelHacks-2019/README.md

 | `event.source` | `string` | The shopping provider system that generated these search results |
 | `cities.origin` | `string` |  |
 | `cities.destination` | `string` |  |

+# List of data slices

+We offer a series of subsets of our dataset, which are easier to digest and should be easier to use.
+In order to maximize the number of iterations, we recommend using one of these slices

+## Single Day
+A single day of our data, with a 20% sampling rate.
+This is very close to an actual "day in the life" at Hopper, and is recommended to simulate real-time applications

+## All
+A sparse sample (.1%) of our data from june 2017 to july 2019.
+Useful for analysis and predictions.

+## All 2018-2019
+A less sparse (.5%) sample of our data, with all traffic from june 2018 to july 2019

+## Montreal
+A less sparse (.5%) sample of our data from june 2018 to july 2019, for all trips with YUL as origin or destination

+## US Internal 2018-2019
+A .5% sample of our data, from june 2018 to july 2019, with all U.S. internal traffic

+## E.U.-Canada 2018-2019
+A .5% sample of our data, from june 2018 to july 2019, with all trips Europe-->Canada or Canada-->Europe

+## Single Origin 2017-2019
+A .1% sample of our data, from june 2017 to july 2019, with JFK airport as the origin

 # Getting Started